martyhora/symfony-task-admin/README.md

 # Symfony Task Admin

-A tools for managing projects and tasks.
+A tool for managing projects and tasks.
 The tasks can be assigned to users and to user defined states.

 # Installation